|Workshop by Smitty_Cabinetshop||posted 1084 days ago||7891 reads||2 times favorited||476 comments|

 Pictures of my shop space.

-First pic is what the shop looks like when I step inside and look towards the bench.
+First pic shows the look of my primary work area before a new wood floor changed things up a bit.
 You can see my first attempt at a plane till plus the “Inspiration Piece” wall cabinet mounted left of the window that my bench faces.
-That’ s the cabinet my Wall Hung Tool Cabinet aspires to be in style.
+It is called that because my Not-Wall-Hung Tool Cabinet was patterned after said vintage piece.

 The second pic is the ‘oldest’ of my work area of the shop.
 It predates the purchase of any of my handtools and is taken before I built my workbench.
-Truly the Dark Ages, and the one immediately following is a kind of before-and-after of the space with how it appears today.
+Truly the Dark Ages, and the one immediately following is a kind of before-and-after of the space with how it appeared years later.